Generalized Composition via Nerves: Models and Algebra: Algebra of n i s

 \subsection{Filling partial $m$-simplices; Extended Compositions Theorem}

-The goal of this section is to prove that when $C$ is an $(n,i)$-composer or an $n$-dimensional hypergroupoid, then for certain dimensions $m>n$ and certain $B \subsetneq [m]$, partial $m$-simplices $\PAR z \in \BOX{B}{m}{C}$ can be ``filled'' (see page \pageref{fillable}) using the composition operation.
+The goal of this section is to prove that when $C$ is an \NICOMP{n}{i} or an $n$-dimensional hypergroupoid, then for certain dimensions $m>n$ and certain $B \subsetneq [m]$, partial $m$-simplices $\PAR z \in \BOX{B}{m}{C}$ can be filled uniquely (see page \pageref{fillable}) using the composition operation.